 Assessing the Size of the Appliance

-To check the size of the appliance, open the web interface.
-Click on the Agents link.
+To check the size of the appliance, open its GUI.
+Access the Device Overview page.

 Primary Storage represents the total used space.
 The used space is compared against the total available space for the calculated percentage.

 - Total Protected is the current size of all partitions that are currently selected for backup to the appliance.

 - Each protected system is further broken down to its space requirements.
 The number to the right of the agent name is the total space used per agent (Base plus recovery point snapshots)